danferth/easy-landing-page/README.md

 > *Got it up if I have time today I'll add a simple email form to gather interested people and whatnot*

-**Don't you wish you had a simple straight forward way of throwing up a landing page with a logo maybe a descriptive paragraph and input to gather emails just to make a client happy.
+**Don't you wish you had a simple straight forward way of throwing up a landing page with a logo maybe a descriptive paragraph and input to gather emails just to make a client happy?
 And don't you wish you could have it up as fast as it took you to buy his/her domain?**

 --------------------

 ##Enter Easy Landing Page

 Built in `PHP` with [PHPMailer](https://github.com/PHPMailer/PHPMailer) for the email `input`.
-All you have to do is drop in the logo in `assets/images` and fill out a 14 line `config` file and your done!
-You willhave a happy client and you don't have to reinvent the wheel each and every time.  it doesn't use any fancy `grunt/gulp` or `sass/less` or any wierd javascript stuff to make it complicated just vanila `css` and `PHP`.
-You don't even have to know `PHP` the `config` file hase all the documentation needed.
+All you have to do is drop the logo in `assets/images` and fill out a 14 line `config` file and your done!
+You will have a happy client and you don't have to reinvent the wheel each and every time.  it doesn't use any fancy `grunt/gulp` or `sass/less` or any weird JavaScript stuff to make it complicated just vanilla `css` and `PHP`.
+You don't even have to know `PHP` the `config` file has all the documentation needed.

 You can customize the Title, intro paragraph, error messages nd everything if you like right from the `config` file.
 Look at it as a go too get it done kind of thing.